-2. Privileged and Confidential Communications.
+- ii.
+Privileged and Confidential Communications.
 A complainant or respondent may wish to consult with professional counselors, pastoral counselors or others.
-Certain professionals are not required to report incidents unless they have been granted permission:

-- Professional Counselors.
-Professional, licensed counselors who provide mental-health counseling to members of the institution community (and including those who act in that role under the supervision of a licensed counselor) are not required to reportany information about an incident to the Title IX Coordinator without a complainant's permission. - Pastoral Counselors.
-A complainant and/or a respondent may choose to consult with a noninstitution pastoral counselor and is encouraged to discuss confidentiality with that individual. - Under Nevada law other professionals who may maintain confidentiality include lawyers, psychologists, doctors, social workers, and victim's advocates [employed by non-profit entities] as defined in NRS 49.2545. - Off-Campus Counselors and Advocates.
-Offcampus counselors, advocates, and health care providers will also generally maintain confidentiality and will not share information with the institution unless the individual requests the disclosure and signs a consent or waiver form. - 3.
+Certain professionals are not required to report incidents unless they have been granted permission: - Professional Counselors.
+Professional, licensed counselors who provide mental-health counseling to members of the institution community (and including those who act in that role under the supervision of a licensed counselor) are not required to report any information about an incident to the Title IX Coordinator without a complainant's permission. - Pastoral Counselors.
+A complainant and/or a respondent may choose to consult with a non-institution pastoral counselor and is encouraged to discuss confidentiality with that individual. - Under Nevada law other professionals who may maintain confidentiality include lawyers, psychologists, doctors, social workers, and victim's advocates as defined in NRS 49.2545. - Off-Campus Counselors and Advocates.
+Off-campus counselors, advocates, and health care providers will also generally maintain confidentiality and will not share information with the institution unless the individual requests the disclosure and signs a consent or waiver form. - iii.
 Complainant Options.
-A complainant who reports an act of unlawful discrimination or harassment [sexual violence]only to a professional listed above in subsection 2 of subsection a of subsection 5[Section 6.a.2] must understand that, if they want to maintain confidentiality, the institution will be unable to conduct a full investigation into the incident and will likely be unable to pursue disciplinary action against the respondent.
+A complainant who reports an act of unlawful discrimination or harassment only to a professional listed above in Subsection 2 of Subsection a of Subsection 5 must understand that, if they want to maintain confidentiality, the institution will be unable to conduct a full investigation into the incident and will likely be unable to pursue disciplinary action against the respondent.